Violation of the Finner inequality in the four-output triangle network: Result on the nonlocality of the distributions saturating the Finner inequality

 The distributions that saturate the Finner inequality have $p_{000}=\sqrt{p(a=0)p(b=0)p(c=0)}$.
 Since $p(a=0)=p(b=0)=p(c=0)$ and $p(a=0)=p(a=1)=p(a=2)=p(a=3)=\frac{1}{4}$ we have $p_{000}=p_{111}=p_{222}=p_{333}=\frac{1}{8}.$

 Let's choose the output '0'.
-We can choose to order the labels to start in each axis with the column that contains the most of '0'.
+We can choose to order the labels to start in each axis with the column that contains the most of output '0', \corr{here it means that we place the volume corresponding to $p_{000}$ in a corner}.
 We know that the volume of this region corresponding to the output $p_{000}$ is $\frac{1}{8}$.
 (Fig.\ref{Fig:1})

-Because the strategy is invariant under exchange of parties and outputs, we necessarily have $p(a=x)=p(b=x)=p(c=x)= \frac{1}{4}$ for $x$ any outputs because $p_{xxx}=\frac{1}{8}$ for all $x$, so the only possible shape for $p_{000}$ is a cube as implied by the Lemma.
+Because the strategy is invariant under exchange of parties and outputs, we necessarily have $p(a=x)=p(b=x)=p(c=x)= \frac{1}{4}$ for $x$ any outputs because $p_{xxx}=\frac{1}{8}$ for all $x$, so the only possible shape for $p_{000}$ is a cube as implied by the Lemma~\ref{lemma}.
 (Fig.\ref{Fig:2})

 For the same reason, the volume corresponding to the other $p_{xxx}$ will necessarily have a shape equivalent to a cube (meaning there exists a reorder of the symbols that leads to a cube).